 Bottom line

-While Southwest will start charging for checked baggage for the first time this summer, having one of its co-branded credit cards can help you escape this added cost.
+While Southwest will started charging for checked baggage for the first time in 2025, having one of its co-branded credit cards can help you escape this added cost.
 The free checked bag benefit will only give you one free checked bag, although the perk applies to up to eight companions on the flight itinerary with the primary cardholder.

 This means the value of Southwest credit cards will be even greater after this charge, particularly for those who fly with the airline often.